Diseases & Conditions

 - Have curves that have significantly worsened during the course of X-ray monitoring

-- Have severe curves
+- Have or are expected to eventually have severe curves

 - Have a large deformity of the spine or trunk